|

 enough – in which case they are production constrained.
 Or they can’t sell enough – in which case

 they are market constrained.
-“Few people in the world can raise productivity
+“Few people in the world can raise productivity when production

-when production quantities decrease.
-With
+quantities decrease.
+With even one

-stronger (1)."
-We have
+(1)."
+We have to

-to remove the constraints.
+remove the constraints.
 The more

 people who know how to do this, then the more companies and organizations

 that can be made much stronger.
-Ohno was
+Ohno

-writing about low-growth rate periods in 1978 but it is every bit as
+was writing about low-growth rate periods in 1978 but it is every bit as

 applicable today.
-There
+There are a

-are a number of constraint classifications, but in reality there are two main
+number of constraint classifications, but in reality there are two main

-types; (1)
+types; (1) Physical

-Physical Constraints (2)
+Constraints (2) Policy

-Policy Constraints A physical
+Constraints A physical

 constraint, might be a resource, either a person or a machine, or a material